 - If you persuade him to go back to his vigilante ways, his ending has stories coming in of a ghost Vaquero who protects the weak.

-- He treats Mr. House this way, stating that he could either be the very same Robert House from 200 years ago, a raider with a mind for history who took his name, or that he left instruction to his robots before the war or that he uploaded his brain patter to a computer to become a godless machine that rules Vegas (though he's obviously sarcastic about that last one).
+- He treats Mr. House this way, stating that he could either be a clever raider with a mind for history who took his name, or that he left instruction to his robots before the war or that he uploaded his brain patter to a computer to become a godless machine that rules Vegas (though he's obviously sarcastic about that last one).
 He even suggests that it could all be one big coincidence.

 - Undying Loyalty: To Rafaela, Claudia and, especially after his companion quest, you.